guillaume-plc/ytgui/README.md

 # ytgui

-A simple GUI for quickly downloading youtube videos.
+A simple GUI to quickly download youtube videos.